AdobeDocs/id-service.en/help/implementation-guides/setup-aam-analytics.md

 ---
-description: These instructions are for Analytics and Audience Manager customers who want to use the Experience Cloud Identity Service and do not use Data Collection tags.
-However, we strongly recommend that you use tags to implement the ID service.
+description: These instructions are for Analytics and Audience Manager customers who want to use the Visitor ID Service and do not use tags.
+However, we strongly recommend that you use tags to implement the Visitor ID Service.
 Tags streamlines the implementation workflow and automatically ensures the correct code placement and sequencing.
-keywords: ID Service
+keywords: Visitor ID Service
-title: Implement the Experience Cloud Identity Service for Analytics and Audience Manager
+title: Implement the Adobe Visitor ID Service for Analytics and Audience Manager
 exl-id: e31720a1-5c89-4084-88f6-443994dbb2f4
 TQID: https://experienceleague.adobe.com/7Qx7NOdlB0nEHKpEot-2yqDhHnnY5X0enmVE2COsobM
 product_v2: